 Nevada: Legislators & Staff are allowed to carry as long as they have a handgun carry permit.
 This Capitol does NOT have metal detectors.
 Source: Nevada Capitol Police 775-687-5030

-New Hampshire: Allows open carry of firearm (no permit is required).
-Allows handgun to be carried concealed (you must have a concealed carry permit).
+New Hampshire: UPDATE: On January 2nd, 2019, the New Hampshire state House banned state representatives from carrying guns.
+The rule has not been changed in the state Senate.
+Prior to this recent change, in both the House and Senate the state allowed open carry of firearm (no permit is required).
+They allowed a handgun to be carried concealed (you must have a concealed carry permit).
 There are no metal detectors at this Capitol.
-Source: New Hampshire Capitol Security 603-271-3321
+Source: New Hampshire Capitol Security 603-271-3321.

 New Mexico: Open carry of firearm is allowed, no permit required.
 Concealed carry allowed with concealed carry permit.
 This Capitol does NOT have metal detectors.